allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 it had ***more than a second*** latency for 99th percentile.
 Metrics indicated that there were over 40 mln objects in the heap and GC mark and scan phase took over four seconds.
 The test showed us that we needed to skip GC for cache entries if we wanted to meet our requirements related to response times.
 How could we do this?
-Well, there were two options.
+Well, there were three options.

 GC is limited to heap, so the first one is to go off-heap.
 There is one project which can help with that, called [offheap](https://godoc.org/github.com/glycerine/offheap).
 It provides custom functions `Malloc()` and `Free()` to manage memory outside the heap.
 However, a cache which relied on those functions would need to be implemented.

+The second way is to use [freecache](https://github.com/coocood/freecache).
+Freecache implements map with zero GC overhead by reducing number of pointers.
+It keeps keys and values in [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) and uses index slice to lookup for an entry.

-The second way to omit GC for cache entries was related to optimization presented in Go version 1.5 ([issue-9477](https://github.com/golang/go/issues/9477)).
+The third way to omit GC for cache entries was related to optimization presented in Go version 1.5 ([issue-9477](https://github.com/golang/go/issues/9477)).
 This optimization states that if you use a map without pointers in keys and values, then GC will omit it’s content.
 It is a way to stay on heap and to omit GC for entries in the map.
 However, it is not the final solution because basically everything in Go is built on pointers: